 Once a member gets to the RPF server and is set up with roles by staff, your job isn’t done!
 Retaining your recruit is just as important, as if no one sticks around, we can’t grow.

 - Show them around

-- Make sure they get integrated in the conversation
+- Include them in the conversation

-- Don’t feel obligated to sacrifice your own privacy
+- Don’t sacrifice your own comfort

 Example Introduction to the Discord Server (by F6sixer):

 @Person, your roles are all set.
 Be sure to read the #rules.
 Welcome to the RPF.
 Have fun!
-If you have any questions, feel free to ask We have guides in #cpr-news We also have a #mascot-tracker and a #pin-tracker.
+If you have any questions, feel free to ask We have guides in #cp-news We also have a #mascot-tracker and a #pin-tracker.
 We have daily events (see #events for details).

 Example Introduction to the Discord Server (by Redweeb):

 Alright @Person, your roles have been set!
 Make sure to check out #rules before you hop into #main-chat.
-Feel free to look around for all our CPR goodies and don’t be afraid to ask any questions.
+Feel free to look around for all our CP goodies and don’t be afraid to ask any questions.
 Welcome to RPF!

 - Feel free to have a notepad file containing your recruiting lines, so that you can use them on the fly.